iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.2.1/report.md

 > Seems fine.<br> :date: __2020-09-09 09:47:47__

 > Simple to use and doesn't need personal information.
 I wish more people would use it so we could prevent the spread of covid19<br> :date: __2020-08-06 07:19:15__

-> Japan's contact tracing app is one more layer of safety when it comes to the coronavirus.
-The app works fine on my Pixel 4.<br> :date: __2020-07-09 07:44:07__